Sundare sundaro ramah …… Sundare sundari katha……….

 The rakshasis stopped harassing and slept.
 Sitadevi who was totally devastated, decided to end her life by hanging HERSELF from Simshuka tree with her hair.

 Hanumanji who was sitting on the Simshuka tree became worried at HER approach.
-To save HER from this disaster, Hanuman softly sang Srirama’s story starting from HIS appearance,wedding, banishment , Ravana’s foul play in kidnapping Sitadevi, Jatayu’s death, Sugreeva’s friendship, their search operation etc. When Sitadevi got convinced that he was Rama’s messenger, Hanuman presented the holy ring given by Srirama to her and pacified HER that SRirama would kill Ravana ,resuce HER and return to Ayodhya to rule the world.
+To save HER from this disaster, Hanuman softly sang Srirama’s story starting from HIS appearance,wedding, banishment , Ravana’s foul play in kidnapping Sitadevi, Jatayu’s death, Sugreeva’s friendship, their search operation etc. Hanuman presented himself as Rama’s messenger and sugreeva’s minister.
+He described in detail about Srirama and enquired about devi’s identity.
+When Sitadevi got convinced that he was Rama’s messenger, Hanuman presented the holy ring given by Srirama to her and pacified HER that SRirama would kill Ravana ,resuce HER and return to Ayodhya to rule the world.
+Looking at the ring, Sitadevi wept uncontrollably remembering their separation and suffering .

 Thus , the entire Ramayana was sung by Hanuman.
 This place is known famously known as “SITA ELIYA-SITA AMMAN TEMPLE” located about 4 kms from Nuwara Eliya on a lower altitude.
 Nuwara Eliya,also known as “Little England” located in the Central highlands of Srilanka is one of the coldest regions in Srilanka .